-The neighbourhood is great for walking in and boasts many running/biking trails.
+The neighbourhood is great for walking and boasts many running and biking trails.

-Sarah and Dave were very generous and left us well provided for while they were away.
+Sarah and Dave are very generous and left us well provided for while they were away.

-We were told that Skye was a picky eater and often wouldn’t eat until later in the day or just before you decided to take him for a walk.
+We were told that Skye is a picky eater and often wouldn’t eat until later in the day or just before you decide to take him for a walk.

-When he was finished, there would not be the tiniest speck of peanut butter left.
-Cane, however, was not as keen and the few times I tried to give him one, Skye managed to sneak it away from him!
+When he is finished, there is not the tiniest speck of peanut butter left.
+Cane, however, is not as keen and the few times I tried to give him one, Skye managed to sneak it away from him!

 Skye Eating Peanut Butter Out Of A Kong!

-When we would take them for car rides, Skye would get in first and although he would get excited, he would usually lay down until we arrived at our destination.
+When we would take them for car rides, Skye would get in first and although he would get excited, he would usually lie down until we arrived at our destination.

-The other thing that set Skye apart from Cane, in terms of behaviour, was Skye’s fear of thunder storms.
+The other thing that sets Skye apart from Cane, in terms of behaviour, is Skye’s fear of thunderstorms.
 We had 2 or 3 storms and Dave and Sarah had warned us that he might get nervous – and he did!
 At bedtime, he would beg to get on the bed with us or if it was early evening, he would sit by my husband and put his paw on his arm.
 As long as we were close by and petted him, he was OK.
 He would usually sense a storm before we would.
-Cane, on the other hand, was totally oblivious.
+Cane, on the other hand, is totally oblivious.

 Skye Being Soothed During A Thunderstorm

-Cane is a 4 year old male Treeing Walker Coonhound and is a rescue dog.
-I would say Cane was the more boisterous of the two, especially when it came to walking.
+Cane is a 4-year-old male Treeing Walker Coonhound and is a rescue dog.
+I would say Cane is the more boisterous of the two, especially when it comes to walking.

 The Treeing Walker Coonhound was recognized officially as a breed by the United Kennel Club in 1945 and by the American Kennel Club in 2012.

-Although they were primarily bred to hunt raccoons, Cane’s choice of animals were squirrels.
-In fact, he had two favourite trees in the neighbourhood and there was no mistaking which ones those were as he would get very vocal and strain at his leash.
+Although they are primarily bred to hunt raccoons, Cane’s choice of animals was squirrels.
+In fact, he has two favourite trees in the neighbourhood and there is no mistaking which ones those are since he gets very vocal and strains at his leash.

-He also liked motorcycles, trucks and buses.
-You can see in the photo below he had to have a heavy-duty harness so he doesn’t escape.
+He also liked motorcycles, trucks, and buses.
+You can see in the photo below he has a heavy-duty harness so he doesn’t escape.
 We learned how strong he really is when he charged through a screen door after a flock of geese decided to land in the pool.

-As he was much faster walking than Skye and would get ahead, we would often have to tell him to wait so we could catch up to him.
+As he is much faster walking than Skye and likes to get ahead, we would often have to tell him to wait so we could catch up to him.

-Both dogs loved the freedom of the fenced in backyard and would chase each around the pool, tiring themselves out.
-We were happy to see how they got along well with other dogs at the leash free park.
+Both dogs love the freedom of the fenced-in backyard and chase each other around the pool, tiring themselves out.
+We were happy to see how they got along well with other dogs at the leash-free park.

 Cane – “Oh Boy!
 We Get To Play With Other Dogs”